SattyaP/uploader_technofest/README.md

 ## Description
-This repository contains a bot that can automatically input data into <icie website>.
+This repository contains a bot that can automatically input data into `Icie Website`.
 The bot is developed by SattyaP using Node.js.

 ## Installation
 Ensure Node.js is installed on your computer.
 You can download it from the official Node.js website.